-If sleeping after a long flight sounds better to you than sightseeing, consider the Yotel.
+If sleeping after a long flight sounds better to you than sightseeing and walking around the city, consider the Yotel.
 The Yotel, located in Heathrow's terminal 4 and Gatwick's south terminal, is a micro hotel with small rooms where can rest for a short time, à la Japanese capsule hotel.
 Each "room" has free Internet, a bed, a flatscreen TV, and a shower.
 You can book for a minimum of four hours.
 It's perfect for freshening up before the next leg of your trip.

 London Layover Tours - London Hop-On, Hop-Off Bus Tour (with free walking tours and river cruise on the Thames)